-The terms used in this communication site plan conform to the definitions listed in the October 27, 1995, Federal Register notice "Fee Schedule for Communications Uses on Public Lands" and clarifications provided in Bureau of Land Management Handbook 2860-1.
-In the event of a conflict, between the plan and these sources, the Federal Register notice and the Bureau of Land Management Handbook will govern.
+The terms used in this communications site management plan conform to the definitions listed in the April 22, 2005, Federal Register notice "Rights-of-Way, Principles and Procedures: Rights-of-Way Under the Federal Land Policy and Management Act and the Mineral Leasing Act" and clarifications provided in Bureau of Land Management (BLM) Handbook 2860-1 and the United States Code of Federal Regulations (CFR) 43 CFR 2800.
+In the event of a conflict, between the plan and these sources, the Federal Register notice and the BLM Handbook will govern.